-MARYLAND POPULATION RESEARCH CENTER SEED GRANT PROGRAM 2014-2015 November 2, 2014 and March 7, 2015 Deadlines
+MARYLAND POPULATION RESEARCH CENTER SEED GRANT PROGRAM 2019-2020 October 21, 2019 and March 12, 2020 Deadlines

 The Maryland Population Research Center invites proposals for projects that will enhance research activity bearing directly on the Center's population research mission (see page 2).
-It is anticipated that three to four (3-4) grants of up to \$15,000 will be awarded in response to this call, subject to a sufficient number of high-quality proposals being received.
+It is anticipated that two to four grants of up to \$15,000 will be awarded in response to this call, subject to a sufficient number of high-quality proposals being received.
 Priority will be given to research projects that build on current research strengths and facilitate multidisciplinary research linkages and to junior and "new" investigators (those who have not previously obtained an NIH R01 or equivalent grant).
 The principal aim of this program is to assist in the development of research ideas that have the potential to significantly enhance scientific knowledge in the population sciences and to garner external research support.
-Proposals focusing on the development and analysis of preliminary data to increase competitiveness of MPRC Faculty Associates in obtaining external funding are especially encouraged.
+Proposals focusing on the development and analysis of preliminary data to increase competitiveness of MPRC Faculty Associates in obtaining external funding are especially encouraged as are projects that anticipate the use of the Maryland Federal Research Data Center (RDC).
+Examples of previous awards can be found on the MPRC website++.